Emma Lunn | November 1st, 2022

 To find shows on catch-up, press 'home' on your remote and choose 'catch up' from the menu.
-These programmes aren’t stored on the V6 so you’ll need to be connected to the internet to watch them.
+These programmes aren’t stored on the TV 360 so you’ll need to be connected to the internet to watch them.

-The V6 offers lots of extra features to make your life easier.
+The TV 360 offers lots of extra features to make your life easier.
 The search facility is easy to use, enabling you to find shows on catch-up or those you’ve saved.
-You can also customise your channel guide just to include your favourites (no reality channels for me, please).
+You can also customise your channel guide just to include your favourites.

-Like the TiVo, Virgin’s V6 box will make recommendations to you based on your viewing habits and will save shows it thinks you’ll love to your My Shows folder.
+Like the TiVo, Virgin’s TV 360 box will make recommendations to you based on your profile viewing habits and will save shows it thinks you’ll enjoy.
 Virgin TV’s Series Link+ collects every episode of your favourite shows in one place.

 The 'clear' button allows you to delete anything from a single show to a whole folder; and if you delete things by mistake, the 'undelete' feature enables you to rescue them.